hHanzou/hHanzou/README.md

 I am a passionate individual eager to introduce myself.
 At 19 years old, I am actively engaged in studying programming and pursuing a degree in Software Engineering.
 My goal is to master my skills in programming and become proficient in various programming languages and frameworks.
 I am determined to excel in the field of software development and contribute to innovative projects.

-- 🌱 I’m currently learning NodeJS and API Development in PHP
+- 🌱 I’m currently learning React.js and Wordpress!

 ##
 <div align="center">